rudolfoborges/mysql-easy-model/README.md

 ### Accessing a Model

-**Once we define a model, we can access it through the same function.
+**After define a model, we can access it through the same function.
 The argument is the name of the your model.**
 ```js
 var User = mysqlEasyModel.model('user');
 ```